StackVista/stackstate-docs/stackpacks/integrations/nagios.md

     ```

 3. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.
-4. Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+4. Once the Agent is restarted, wait for the Agent to collect data and send it to StackState.

 ## Permissions for Nagios files